jaredjones/Ubiquitous/README.md

 # Ubiquitous
-A repository for our iOS Development course.
+A repository for our iOS Development course